-This heat recovery ventilator (HRV) provides fresh air to a conditioned space while exhausting an equal amount of stale air.
-Heat energy is transferred from one air stream to the other within a non-contact cross flow heat exchanger.
+This heat recovery ventilator (HRV) or energy recovery ventilator (ERV) provides fresh air to a conditioned space while exhausting an equal amount of stale air.
+Herein, the term H/ERV will be used in several instances in discussion of general operation and maintenance.

-Two forward curve blowers work to bring fresh air into the space and exhaust an equal amount of stale air.

-Incoming fresh air is filtered before flowing through the heat exchange core.

-Stale, humid air flows through the cross-flow heat exchanger and transfers the heat to the incoming fresh air.

-Warm fresh air is distributed through an independent ductwork system or an existing air distribution system.
+- Two forward curve blowers work to bring fresh air into the space and exhaust an equal amount of stale air. - Incoming fresh air is filtered before flowing through the heat/energy exchange core. - Stale, humid air flows through the cross-flow heat exchanger and transfers the heat and cooling ("sensible") energy to the incoming fresh air with an HRV. - With an ERV, sensible energy is exchanged, and in air conditioned spaces, moisture ("latent") energy is transferred from the higher-humidity air stream (typically fresh air from outdoors), and typically expelled outdoors, thereby lowering cooling loads. - The fresh air is distributed through an independent ductwork system or an existing air distribution system.